Network Automation, Inc. v. Advanced Systems Concepts, Inc.

 United States Court of Appeals for the Ninth Circuit

-In 2000, Advanced Systems Concepts, Inc. (Systems) (plaintiff) began using the term ActiveBatch in connection with its job-scheduling-and-management software.
+In 2000, Advanced Systems Concepts, Inc. (Systems) (defendant) began using the term ActiveBatch in connection with its job-scheduling-and-management software.
 Systems obtained trademark registration for the ActiveBatch mark in 2001.
 Network Automation, Inc. (Network) (plaintiff) was a direct competitor of Systems and marketed its own job-scheduling-and-management software to the same customers in the same marketing channels.
 Google offered a program called Google AdWords that allowed advertisers to purchase key words that, when entered into Google’s search engine, would return links to the advertisers’ products and services.
-Network purchased the keyword ActiveBatch so that sponsored results for Network’s service would be returned when web users searched for the term.
-In 2009, Systems sent Network cease-and-desist letters, requesting that Network stop using Systems’s trademark in commerce, and ultimately threatened litigation for trademark infringement.
-Network responded by filing a suit seeking a declaratory judgment of non-infringement, and Systems counterclaimed for trademark infringement and a preliminary injunction.
-A preliminary injunction was granted by the district court, which held that a likelihood of consumer confusion existed and that Systems had a strong chance of succeeding on a claim of trademark infringement.
+Network purchased the keyword ActiveBatch so that sponsored results for Network’s service would be returned when web users searched for the term ActiveBatch.
+In 2009, Systems sent Network cease-and-desist letters requesting that Network stop using Systems’s trademark in commerce.
+Systems ultimately threatened litigation for trademark infringement.
+Network responded by filing a suit seeking a declaratory judgment of non-infringement.
+Systems counterclaimed, alleging trademark infringement and seeking a preliminary injunction.
+The district court issued a preliminary injunction, holding that a likelihood of consumer confusion existed and that Systems had a strong chance of succeeding on a claim of trademark infringement.
 Network appealed the decision to the United States Court of Appeals for the Ninth Circuit.

 Rule of Law

 Unlock this case brief with a free (no-commitment) trial membership of Quimbee.